ankitkumarbrur/IT/README.md

 ## JavaScript
 1. Create a student registration form.
 Create functions to perform the following checks:
-a.
-Roll number is a 7 digit numeric value
+- Roll number is a 7 digit numeric value
-b.
-Name should be an alphabetical value (String)
+- Name should be an alphabetical value (String)
-c.
-DOB entered in dd/mm/yy format and should be display in words (e.g. Saturday, January 01, 2000)
+- DOB entered in dd/mm/yy format and should be display in words (e.g. Saturday, January 01, 2000)
-d.
-Check on non-empty fields
+- Check on non-empty fields
 2. Implement a Static Password Protection.
 3. Write a java script to sort an array using bubble sort.
 Take the number of elements and array from user.